 - Salmon and trout (steelhead) are interchangeable in this recipe.
 You just want a thicker meatier cut to hold up to the heat and flavors

 - Don’t cook at too high a temperature.
-375 degrees is as high as you want to go.
+375 degrees is as high as you want to go. i stayed around 300.
 Anything else will cook the salmon too fast which can lead to uneven cooking with perhaps an uncooked center.
 Also, too fast cooking time prevents maximizing the cedar flavor.